neuzzz3628/lineuz_encounter_counter/README.md

 ## Todo List
 - [x] Replace TUI with GUI
 - [x] GUI operates normally
+- [x] Add most recent encounters
+- [x] Fix button clicks that are a bit slow in responsiveness
 - [ ] Fix issues where it misread name and accept them to the counter
-- [ ] Fix button clicks that are a bit slow in responsiveness
-- [ ] Add most recent encounters
 - [ ] Modify top 8 to include % encounter per total
 - [ ] Grid-based
 - [ ] Add sprites, replacing name to make GUI looks cooler